Rostov-on-Don: 2018 FIFA World Cup

-During the FIFA World Cup, the Teatralnaya Square served as a venue for the FIFA Fan Fest.
+During the FIFA World Cup, Teatralnaya Square served as a venue for the FIFA Fan Fest.
 The specially arranged area had a capacity of 25,000 people.
 Fans were able to watch all World Cup games on a big screen.
 The venue was serviced by food outlets and had several entertainment areas.

 In preparation for the FIFA World Cup, the city implemented a large-scale development program.
 Apart from the new stadium, the city built a camping area for fans arriving for the World Cup, the Southern and Western Bypasses, and new hotels.
 Reconstruction works were carried out at the bridge crossing over the Don River (expanding the traffic way to 6 lanes), a number of healthcare facilities, and the embankment area.
 A new airport, Yuzhny, was built.

 Notable people

-Notable people include Olga Spessivtseva ballet dancer, Alexander Suvorov military commander, Yelena Produnova artistic gymnast, Yulia Belokobylskaya artistic gymnast, Andrei Chikatilo (1936–1994) serial killer, and Alexander Pechersky (1909–1990) a leader of the rebellion at the Sobibor extermination camp, and Maria Kharenkova artistic gymnast.
+Notable people include Olga Spessivtseva, a ballet dancer, Alexander Suvorov, a military commander, Sholom Dovber Schneersohn, the 5th Lubavitcher Rebbe, Yelena Produnova, an artistic gymnast, Yulia Belokobylskaya, an artistic gymnast, Andrei Chikatilo (1936–1994), the serial killer, Alexander Pechersky (1909–1990) a leader of the rebellion at the Sobibor extermination camp, and Maria Kharenkova another artistic gymnast.

 Writers and poets

-Authors of Rostov-on-Don include Anton Chekhov, Mikhail Sholokhov, Zakrutkin, Fadeyev, Safronov, Kalinin, Alexander Pushkin, Maxim Gorky, Sergey Yesenin, Shushanik Kurghinian, Aleksey Nikolayevich Tolstoy, Alexander Solzhenitsyn, Yuri Zhdanov and Mikael Nalbandian.
+Authors of Rostov-on-Don include Anton Chekhov, Mikhail Sholokhov, Yuri Kazarnovsky, Zakrutkin, Fadeyev, Safronov, Kalinin, Alexander Pushkin, Maxim Gorky, Sergey Yesenin, Shushanik Kurghinian, Aleksey Nikolayevich Tolstoy, Alexander Solzhenitsyn, Yuri Zhdanov, and Mikael Nalbandian.
 After visiting Rostov in 1831, Pushkin published his poem "The Don".
 The monument to Pushkin on Pushkin Boulevard is dedicated to these events.
 Maxim Gorky, worked as a docker in Rostov-on-Don in his youth.
-Vera Panova (1905–1973) was a Soviet era writer.
-Modern era includes such names as Danil Korezky and Tony Vilgotsky.
+Vera Panova (1905–1973) was a Soviet-era writer.
+The modern era includes such names as Danil Korezky and Tony Vilgotsky.
 A monument to Aleksandr Solzhenitsyn, who lived in the city for 18 years and studied mathematics at Rostov University, is being planned by city authorities.

 A monument to Anton Chekhov (see Chekhov Monument in Rostov-on-Don) was erected in 2010.

 Musicians, composers and singers

-Musicians from Rostov-on-Don include Efrem Zimbalist the violinist, Zaslavsky, Kim Nazaretov, Modest Mussorgsky, composers Andrey Pashchenko (1885–1972), film composer Nadezhda Simonyan, Zinaida Petrovna Ziberova (born 1909), the pop music singer Irina Allegrova (1952), Yuri Bashmet, Sergey Vladimirovich Rodionov, Eva Rivas (1987), Mikhail Puntov (1995), the post-punk rock band Motorama, rapper Basta and the rap band Kasta.
+Musicians from Rostov-on-Don include violinist Efrem Zimbalist, Mikhail Gnessin, Semyon-Samuel Zaslavsky, Kim Nazaretov, composer Andrey Pashchenko (1885–1972), film composer Nadezhda Simonyan, Zinaida Petrovna Ziberova (born 1909), pop music singer Irina Allegrova (1952), classical conductor and violist Yuri Bashmet, songwriter and disc jockey Bogdan Titomir (1967), Eva Rivas (1987), Mikhail Puntov (1995), the post-punk rock band Motorama, rapper Basta, and the rap band Kasta.